Pratik-Singh-Deo/devTinder/homework.md

 - Explore the Mongoose Documention for Model methods
 - What are options in a Model.findOneAndUpdate method, explore more about it
 - API - Update the user with email ID

+-> Bug Fix: (E11000 duplicate key error collection: testDb.users index: firstname_1 dup key: { firstname: "Test" })
+Solution: Add this line "db.users.dropIndex( "firstName_1" )" in Mongoose shell of MongoDB Compass

+- Explore schematype options from the documention
+- Add required, unique, lowercase, min, minLength, trim
+- Add default
+- Create a custom validate function for gender
+- Improve the DB schema - Put all appropiate validations on each field in Schema
+- Add timestamps to the userSchema